zenstackhq/zenstack-docs/docs/the-complete-guide/part2/index.md

 2. An overview of the built-in plugins
 3. How to write your own plugins

-As with Part I, we'll continue evolving our Todo App project, and see how plugins help us get various things done fast.
-If you're not familiar with the project, please check out the [Sample Project](/docs/the-complete-guide/#sample-project) part first.
+As with Part I, we'll continue evolving our Todo project and see how to create a helpful custom plugin.
+If you're unfamiliar with the project, please first revisit the [Sample Project](/docs/the-complete-guide/#sample-project) part first.
 You can use the "part1" branch of [the-complete-guide-sample](https://github.com/zenstackhq/the-complete-guide-sample/tree/part1) as a starting point.

 Let's roll on.